-Section 204 of the Companies Act, 2013, enable the company secretaries to conduct secretarial audit report for the listed and the public companies and Regulation 24A of SEBI (LODR) Regulations provides for the Secretarial Audit for every listed entity and its material unlisted subsidiaries, which has open up the new area for company secretaries as secretarial auditor.
-Further, under various other regulations, the company secretaries are recognised for providing certification and to act as auditor.
+Section 204 of the Companies Act, 2013, enable the company secretaries to conduct secretarial audit report for the listed and the public companies, which has open up the new area for company secretaries as secretarial auditor.
+Further, under various other regulations, the company secretaries are recognised for the providing certification and to act as auditor.
 The part II of the study material covers these auditing principles, techniques, coverage and the reporting requirement for such audits.
-The ICSI has constituted the Auditing Standards Board to prescribe the Auditing Standards for the members of ICSI, The Institute of Company Secretaries of India (ICSI) has issued four ICSI Auditing Standards.
+The ICSI has constituted the Auditing Standards Board to prescribe the Auditing Standards for the members of ICSI, The Council of the Institute of Company Secretaries of India (ICSI) has approved the issuance of four ICSI Auditing Standards.
 The Standards are required to be observed by the Company Secretaries undertaking Audits.
 The Standards seek to promote best auditing practices, uniformity and consistency while conducting audits.